A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Representation theory of SL(2,C)

-\chapter{Representation theory of \texorpdfstring{$SL_2(\mathbb{C})$}{SL(2,C)}}
+\chapter{Representation theory of \texorpdfstring{\SL}{SL(2,C)}}

-To put it in a nutshell, the kinematic aspects of loop quantum gravity deal with representations of $SU(2)$, while the dynamics, in its spin-foam formulation, lie in the representation theory of $SL_2(\mathbb{C})$.
-The current models of spin-foams, like the EPRL one, use extensively the principal series of $SL_2(\mathbb{C})$.
+To put it in a nutshell, the kinematics of \ac{LQG} deal with representations of \SU, while the dynamics, in its spin-foam formulation, lie in the representation theory of \SL.
+The current models of spin-foams, like the \acs{EPRL} one, extensively use the principal series of \SL.

-Fortunately all the irreps of $SL_2(\mathbb{C})$ are known.
-Whether or not all representations, including non-reducible ones, have been classified is unknown to the author.
-In section \ref{finite irreps}, we present the finite-dimensional ones.
-In section \ref{infinite irreps}, we summarize the infinite-dimensional ones.
-Finally, in section \ref{principal series}, we focus on the principal series, which is the main interest for quantum gravity.
+Whether or not all the representations of \SL, including non-reducible ones, have been classified, is unknown to us, but fortunately all the irreps of \SL are known.
+In section \ref{sec:finite irreps}, we present the finite-dimensional irreps.
+In section \ref{sec:infinite irreps}, we summarize the infinite-dimensional ones.
+Finally, in section \ref{sec:principal series}, we focus on the principal series, which is of main interest for quantum gravity.